 When you’re meal planning one week at a time, plan your meals with these rules of thumb and then take inventory mid-week to see how everything looks, re-arranging meals as needed.

-In order to really get the most out of your produce, proper storage is key.
+In order to avoid produce waste, proper storage is key.
 Here are a few general rules of thumb:

 - Cooler is usually better than cold.
 Store food in the basement, garage or even outside.